riotactstudios/squareknot/README.md

 <a align="center" href="https://getsquareknot.com"><img width="100%" src="https://getsquareknot.com/images/thumbnail.png" alt="Squareknot"></a>

-## Why it's awesome
+## What is Squareknot?

 Squareknot provides the basics for a responsive flex box grid system along with simple styles for a fast and clean starting point.
-It is lightweight, clean and easy to use!
+It is specifically designed to work with Wordpress, is lightweight, clean and easy to use!

 ## Table of Contents